ChronoHaxx/room_booking/README.md

   - [X] Add widget to choose day, forward and back a day
   - [ ] adjust the time to be on working hours
     -cannot be done due to js script copied is coded exclusively for 24 hour measurement
-  - [ ] appointment added needed to get approval of Administrator to be displayed on table
+  - [X] appointment added needed to get approval of Administrator to be displayed on table
     - this includes some form of inbox and outbox for request etc
+    - still incomplete because it only blocks the user from changing values from the frontend side
   - [X] add current date display

 -Forms validation of new appointment